luthda/tech-summaries/09 September/cert-manager.md

 - **mTLS in Cluster**:
   - Certificates with client auth and server auth Usages:
     - The internal-certificate.yaml certificate includes both server auth and client auth in its usages.
+    - The ca.yaml and internal-certificate.yaml establish an internal PKI (Public Key Infrastructure) within your cluster.
     - This enables services to act as both clients and servers in mTLS communication.
 - **Purpose**:
   - Secure Internal Communication: